How to Replace a Toilet Cistern Inlet Valve

 • Rubber gloves

-• Spirit level (optional but useful)
+• Spirit level (optional but useful for getting the float orientation right)

 Step 1: Identify your cistern type